3dreamengine/3DreamEngine/README.md

 return {
 	Grass = { --extend material Grass
-		reflections = true,            -- metalic reflections (using specular value) shader = "wind",               -- shader affecting the entire object shaderInfo = 1.0,              -- animation multiplier
+		reflections = true,            -- metalic reflections (using specular value)

+		shader = "wind",               -- shader affecting the entire object shaderInfo = 1.0,              -- animation multiplier

+		--some shaders have additional values, like the wind shader (currently the only one) shader_wind_speed = 0.5,       -- the time multiplier shader_wind_strength = 1.0,    -- the multiplier of animation shader_wind_scale = 3.0,       -- the scale of wind waves

 		color = {1.0, 1.0, 1.0, 1.0},  -- color used for flat shading
-		specular = 0.5,                -- specular or reflection used when no specular texture is provided
+		specular = 0.5,                -- specular or reflection used when no specular texture is provided emission = 0.0,                -- the brightness of the emission texture, the diffuse texture or the face color

 		alphaThreshold = 0.0           -- since the depth buffer only supports alpha 0.0 or 1.0, a threshold will choose when to draw.
 For grass, ... a threshold of 0.75 works fine.